vrdel/hrzoo-hpc-users-front/README.md

 ### Container environment

 Development environment is based on Docker containers and building procedure and helper scripts are provided in `docker/` folder.
 Environment is implemented as multi-container Docker application that is bootstrapped with `docker compose` utility.
 Application is built from two containers:
-* `web-hzsi` - container based on Rockylinux 8 Linux that will have preinstalled supervisord, Node.js 18, Python 3.9 and virtual environment with the latest application code installed from this Github repository
+* `web-hzsi` - container based on Rocky Linux 8 that will have preinstalled supervisord, Node.js 18, Python 3.9 and virtual environment with the latest application code installed from this Github repository
 * `db-hzsi` - PostgreSQL 15 container pulled from Docker hub `postgres:15`

 `web-hzsi` needs to be manually built so once code from Github repository is cloned, one should be pointed to `docker/` folder, edit the `compose.env` to tweak the settings (mainly IMAGE and PSQLDATA) and run: